NikosKatrakoulis/java-cli-calculator/README.md

 # 💻 CLI Calculator (Java)

-A command-line calculator built in Java as part of a step-by-step learning project.
+A command-line calculator built in Java as part of my backend learning journey.
-Each version introduces new concepts and improvements.
+This project focuses on building a simple but interactive CLI application with proper input handling and validation.

 ---

 ## 🚀 Project Overview

-This project focuses on building a simple calculator through the command line while practicing core programming concepts such as:

-- Conditionals (if / else)
-- Loops (while, break)
+This calculator allows the user to perform basic arithmetic operations by entering:

+- A number
-- Input handling
+- An operator
-- Control flow
+- Another number

-- Basic program structure
+The program validates all inputs and continues running until the user chooses to exit.

 ---